$0 Missouri Adoption Quick-Start Checklist

 Missouri Putative Father Registry: What It Is, How It Works, and Why It Matters for Adoption

-In Missouri infant adoptions, there is a legal tripwire that has derailed placements months into the process: the Putative Father Registry.
-If a man who believes he may be the biological father of an unmarried child fails to register in time — and if the adoption attorney fails to search the registry before proceeding — the adoption is legally exposed to challenge.
+In Missouri infant adoptions, the Putative Father Registry is a required part of the notice and consent analysis.
+A man who believes he may be the biological father of an unmarried child can file a notice of intent to claim paternity, and the adoption attorney must search the registry before proceeding.

 For adoptive families, this is not something to manage yourself.
 But understanding how the registry works helps you ask the right questions and know what your attorney should be doing on your behalf.